canewsin/UDLProject/README.md

 The Unified Design Language (UDL) project aims to create a standardized design language that can be used by developers, designers, and product managers.
 UDL defines design tokens, data sources and interfaces for stateful designs via standardized structures and conventions.

 ## Introduction:
-Stateful designs are complex and require a standardized approach to ensure consistency across different UI frameworks and OS UI engines.
+Stateful designs are complex and require a standardized approach to ensure consistency across different UI frameworks and OS Native UI engines.
 UDL provides a set of design tokens, data sources and interfaces that can be used to create stateful designs.
 These design tokens are defined in a standardized format that can be used by developers, designers, and product managers.

-Design Tokens here refers to nomenclature of components, colors, typography, spacing, models and data contracts. these tokens can be used to generate code for UI components, stylesheets, and other design artifacts via udl-gen without any additional rewriting code manually including dynamic(Stateful) components.
+Design Tokens here refers to nomenclature of components, colors, typography, spacing, models and data contracts.
+These tokens can be used to generate code for UI components, stylesheets, and other design artifacts via udl-gen without any additional rewriting code manually including dynamic(Stateful) components.

 ## Current State of Project:
 In the process of defining and implementing class and enum definitions of udl data.